xinzhan/core-services.en/help/interface/cookies/browser-cookie-settings.md

 ---
 # Enable privacy settings for browser cookies{#enable-privacy-settings-for-browser-cookies}

 You can remove users who blocked all cookies on desktop and mobile browsers.
-This feature is a privacy setting that excludes users who opt out of data collection, enabling you to respect a user's intention to stop Analtyics processing.
+This feature is a privacy setting that excludes users who opt out of data collection, enabling you to respect a user's intention to stop Analytics processing.

 **To enable privacy settings for browser cookies**